rakeshakkineni/Term3_P1_CarND_Path_Planning_Project/README.md

 #### Overview:
 To drive the vehicle autonomously simulator expects a set of points with X,Y coordinates to be sent to it.
 I send 50 coordinates each time simulator waits for inputs from code.

 Simulator provides list of coordinates that are not yet used , when the simulator is started this list will not have any values, so current car position and previous position that is tangential to current car poistion are used as starting point.
 If it is not the starting point then last 2 coordinates in the list provided by the simulator as used as starting point.
-Source Code Line No 381- 411 implement this.
+Source [Code Lines ](https://github.com/rakeshakkineni/Term3_P1_CarND_Path_Planning_Project/blob/7e063713a8087a61541ecd066b9dcef0246c3db4/src/main.cpp#L385-L421) implement this.

 To the starting point list 3 additional points that are at 30,60,90 meters away from current car S coordinates are added, here Lane information is also used, the resultant list is transformed to vehicle coordinates.
 Source Code Line No 413- 423 implement this.